 Thanks to many generous donations we are often able to help with cat food for those in need.
 We can also provide food if you have found a stray, while you look for its owner, or while it is on our wait list to come in if an owner has not been found.

 Help With Veterinary Bills

-If you find yourself facing an unexpected veterinary bill, we may be able to help.
-Please do not rely on this service as your regular means to pay a vet, it is for people in dire need.
+If you find yourself facing an unexpected emergency veterinary bill, we may be able to help.
+This service is for people who have a cat that urgently needs veterinary care – it is not for regular vet check ups or vaccinations.
 We wish we could help everyone but as a charity we must be realistic.
-Contact us to discuss your situation and needs.
+If you cannot afford to take your cat to the vet and it urgently needs to see one – please contact us to discuss your situation and needs.

 Cat Cage and Trap Hire

 If you need a cage to take your cat to the vet, CPL can help.
 We can also help to provide traps for stray or difficult to catch cats and crates for cats which may need to be confined.

 Carry cages can be borrowed for free, a small donation is appreciated.